nya0o0/hack-2-shell/assignment.md

 Second, to edit the mispelled names and delete the lines with `NA`, I used `sed` and `grep -v` and write the cleaned data to a new file ` iris-data-clean.csv`.

 Third, I read the man page of the `cut` command.
 It can remove sections from each line of files, so it can be used to get the last column of the cleaned file.
 According to the mannual, in the `cut` command, `-d` option can change the field delimiter, and `-f` can select the given field, so they are used to get the fifth column of the data.
 Then, similar to step 1, I used `sort` and `uniq` to delete the repeated lines, but add a `-c` option to count the number of data values there are for each species.
+However, I found that there is a line that count 1 for an empty species name in the output, therefore, I used `grep -v` again to delete the empty line.

 Solution:
 ```